yft22/sec-gate-oidc/docs/2-installation-guide.md

 * Note:

-    * HTTPS require SSL certificates.
+    * HTTPS requires SSL certificates.
 Check $PROJECT/conf.d/project/ssl/gen-cert.sh to generated self signed SSL certificates.
-For development you may also choose remove SSL.
+For development you may also choose to remove SSL.
 To remove SSL simply set 'HTTPS':false within your oidc-config.json

     * Warning: most IDPs impose HTTPS connection when using anything different from localhost as redirect login URL.

 ## Rebuild 'afb-sec-gate-oidc' from sources

-**Notice**: recompiling afb-sec-gate-oidc is not require to implement your own set rules.
+**Notice**: recompiling afb-sec-gate-oidc is not required to implement your own set of rules.
 You should recompile 'afb-sec-gate-oidc' when:

 * targeting a not supported environment/distribution.
-* changing code to fix bug or propose improvement *(contributions are more than welcome)*
+* changing code to fix bugs or propose improvements *(contributions are more than welcome)*
 * adding custom/unsupported IDPs*

 ### Install building dependencies